CGI-IUGS/CGI-IUGS-academic-kickstart/content/home/contact.md

 CGI welcomes membership applications from all whose nations and organisations are part of [The International Union of Geological Sciences](http://www.iugs.org).

+If you have any feedback, comments, or suggestions, please [Contact Us](mailto:CGIsecretariat@mail.cgs.gov.cn?subject=Enquiries).

 Email Contact
 ==============